samvaughton/laravel4-datatables/README.md

 *If you are trying to use a column that isn't defined within the column array then you have to use `$originalRow` as these columns are not contained within `$row`.*

-Instead of passing a callback, you can also pass a class that implements the `ColumnProcessorInterface`.
+Instead of passing a callback, you can also pass a class that implements the `RowProcessorInterface`.

 ```php
 <?php